BOB AND DEL FLEMMING

 They answer the phones and welcome visitors with a friendly smile and tips on making the most of their day (“Would you like a bag of seeds to feed the kangaroos?”).

-From Blinky Bill’s Café they serve a tempting array of snack and meals to satisfy even the heartiest appetite– from Devonshire teas to Gabby’s famous lasagne.
+From Blinky Bill’s Café they serve a tempting array of snacks and meals to satisfy even the heartiest appetite– from Devonshire teas to homemade lasagne.

-Responding to customer requests, they add new items to the menu such as veggie wraps, gluten-free options and the delectable ‘Billabong Burger’.
+Responding to customer requests, they prepare veggie wraps, gluten-free options and the delectable ‘Billabong Burger’.
+Mellee has recently introduced healthier menu items such as quiches and frittata, with vegetarian and kids’ choices available.

-The team will also fire up the barbecue to cater for tour groups, parties and meetings.
+The team will also fire up the barbecue to cater for tour groups, parties and school excursions.

-Melle keeps the Gift Shop stocked with a variety of souvenirs and gifts for the folks back home.
+Mellee keeps the Gift Shop stocked with a variety of wildlife-themed souvenirs and gifts for the folks back home.

 Overall, they complement the work of the Rangers to ensure that everyone who comes through the door enjoys the best possible time in our native wildlife sanctuary.